Generic Name: loteprednol etabonate and tobramycin

 Adverse reactions have occurred with steroid/anti-infective combination drugs which can be attributed to the steroid component, the anti-infective component, or the combination.

-In a 42 day safety study comparing Zylet to placebo, ocular adverse reactions included injection (approximately 20%) and superficial punctuate keratitis (approximately 15%).
+In a 42-day safety study comparing Zylet to placebo, ocular adverse reactions included injection (approximately 20%) and superficial punctate keratitis (approximately 15%).
 Increased intraocular pressure was reported in 10% (Zylet) and 4% (placebo) of subjects.
 Nine percent (9%) of Zylet subjects reported burning and stinging upon instillation.